gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-crnch-workflow.md

 $> cd Tutorials/Features/loop_unroll/
 ```

-NOTE: Right now you have to edit the main source file to change how selectors are defined:
+**NOTE:** Right now you have to edit the main source file to change how selectors are defined.
+This seems to be a bug with newer toolchains.

 ```
 //Replace the _v selector constructors as follows.